Before You’re Here

 What can I expect for price?

-Prices range from $45 to $90.
+Regular ticket prices start at $50 for Economy seats, up to $95 for Premium.
 There are a few other helpful tips you should know as well:

 1. The best deal comes when you don’t wait until the very last minute to order tickets.
 We never offer last minute discounts because we don’t want to undercut patrons who already purchased their seats.
 In fact, prices actually increase based on demand as the concert date approaches.
 In other words, as the house gets more full, prices go up accordingly.
 Whenever you see a concert you’d like to attend, you save by not waiting (and of course you have better seats to choose from as well).

 2. Another way to save is to buy in bulk.
-This can be either in the form of season tickets, where we often have deals such as “3 concerts for $99,” or in the form of group tickets, where you save 10-20% depending on the size of your group and can even come for free if your group is of a certain size.
+Pick any 3, 4 or 5 concerts in the season to save 20% off regular ticket prices when you get a subscription.
+Alternatively, if you’re bringing a group of 10 or more, you’ll save 10% or more depending on the size of your group, and you might even come for free if your group is of a certain size.

-3. If you’re a student on a budget, be sure to bring your student ID and get any seat for $20.
+3. If you’re a student on a budget, be sure to bring your student ID and get any seat for $25.
+(Note that for very popular concerts, this can rise to a maximum of $40 so it pays to buy early.)

 What do I wear?!